Skip to Main Content

 Gallaudet semester (12-15 credits)

 Students will spend one immersive semester as a guest student at Gallaudet University.
 During this semester, they will take courses that transfer to Goshen College and enhance the chosen concentration.
-A minimum of 12 credits must be taken; these courses may not count towards other Deaf Studies requirements.
+A minimum of 12 credits must be taken, and at least one course must be 300-level or higher.
+These courses may not count towards other Deaf Studies requirements.
 Course schedules must be determined in consultation with advisors.

-For Social Work licensure: add Social Work major (41 additional credits)
+NOTE: For Social Work licensure, students must complete the full Social Work major (41 additional credits)

 Student Learning Outcomes